apollographql/apollo/docs/source/references/apollo-engine.md

 #### Engine Proxy (deprecated)

 This configuration option is primarily used to forward metrics to the Engine ingress from non-Node servers.
 The proxy is installed and run in your own environment on-prem as a separately hosted process that you route your client requests through.
-Apollo Server 1 users and other Node users users also have the option to run the Engine proxy as a sidecar next to their Node server.
+Apollo Server 1 users and other Node users also have the option to run the Engine proxy as a sidecar next to their Node server.

 As your clients make requests to your server, the proxy reads response extension data to make caching decisions and aggregates tracing and error information into reports that it sends to the Engine ingress.